droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>The left- and right-side windows depict two humans—an older man and a younger woman—kneeling in supplication, while the central window depicts a handsome male angel descending from the heavens between them.
 The man watches with reverent eyes as the angel bestows a small silver statuette upon the woman, whose eyes are closed in evident prayer.
 The statuette appears to glow with the same sunlight that encircles the angel’s head.</p>
 </div>

 Any player who’s previously met the Abbot of the Abbey of Saint Markovia recognizes an uncanny resemblance between the Abbot and the figure in the central window.
-A player with a passive Wisdom (Insight) score of 15 or greater notices that the man’s gaze appears to be envious, rather than reverent.
+A player who succeeds on a DC 22 Perception check notices that the man’s gaze appears to be envious, rather than reverent.

 > [!lore]+ **The Stained-Glass Windows**
 > The stained-glass windows portray the anointing of Saint Markovia as a prophet by Ithuriel, the **deva** of the Morninglord now known as the Abbot.
 The event was overseen by Saint Andral, the Moste High Priest of the Morninglord’s church at the time of Markovia’s selection, and Markovia’s envious competitor for the title of the Morninglord’s prophet.